Biomaterials in Tissue Engineering

-Biomaterials can be prepared either from nature or synthesized in the laboratory using a variety of chemical methods utilizing metallic components, polymers, ceramics or composite materials.
+Biomaterials are generally prepared from nature or synthesized material in the labs or in research institutes using a variety of chemical methods with the aid of metallic components, polymers, ceramics or composite materials.
 They are often used and/or adjusted for a medical application, and thus comprise whole or part of a living structure or biomedical device which performs, augments, or replaces a natural function.
-Such functions may be benign, like being used for a heart valve, or may be bioactive with a more interactive functionality such as hydroxyl-apatite coated hip implants.
+Such functions may be benign, like being used for a heart valve, or maybe bioactive with a more interactive functionality such as hydroxyl-apatite coated hip implants.
 Biomaterials are also used in dental applications, surgery, and drug delivery.
-For example, a construct with impregnated pharmaceutical products can be placed into the body, which permits the prolonged release of a drug over an extended period of time.
-A biomaterial may also be an auto graft, allograft or xenograft used as a transplant material.
+For example, a construct with impregnated pharmaceutical products can be placed into the body, which permits the prolonged release of a drug over an extended period.